imrimt/IRBowdoin_survey_pivoter/README.md

 # Information
-This file is modified by Son Ngo'17 as part of a project with Bowdoin College, Institutional Research, Analytics & Consulting Office.
+This script is adapted and modified by Son Ngo'17 as part of a project with Bowdoin College, Institutional Research, Analytics & Consulting Office.
 The collaborator of this project is Steve Papaccio.
+The original author of this script is Courtney Wade and the GitHub page can be accessed [here](https://github.com/cwade/survey_pivoter).

+Bowdoin conducts surveys using Qualtrics, an online survey tool, and performs analysis on the results.
+Typical survey data files are provided by Qualtrics in a one row per survey respondent format.
+This format can make it difficult to perform certain types of analysis, particularly when using analysis and data visualization tools such as Tableau.
+There is a need to be able to easily “pivot” this data into a one row per question per response format that would be easier to analyze.

 # Overview

+*(SPSS file is no longer supported in this script)*

 SurveyPivoter is a fairly simple Python 3 script that takes in a survey data file with one row per survey response and outputs a new file that's one row per question response.
 It's for taking files that come out of Qualtrics (or other survey software) and transforming them for use in Tableau, using [Steve Wexler's recommended methods of survey data visualization](http://www.datarevelations.com/visualizing-survey-data).